 The symptoms of post-traumatic stress disorder (PTSD) can have a significant impact on your day-to-day life.

-Some people with PTSD experience long periods when their symptoms are less noticeable, followed by periods where they worsen.
-Other people have severe symptoms that are constant.
+Some people with PTSD experience long periods when their symptoms are less noticeable, followed by periods where they get worse.
+Other people have constant severe symptoms.

 Avoidance and emotional numbing